matiollipt/GO-graph-definition-text-transformer/README.md

   </p>
 </figure>

 This is just a taste of **model interpretability**, a crucial topic in machine learning that aims to facilitate the human interpretation of results from machine learning models.
+This concept is key to obtain insights on the inner mechanisms of the studied phenomena, allowing us to understand model's output.
+In future posts, we will delve a bit more in this hot topic.

-In the **next post**, we'll dive into **text embeddings** and how to use what we've just learned to **automatically annotate newly discovered genes/proteins** according to Gene Ontology...
+In the **next post**, we'll dive into **text embeddings** and how to use what we've just learned to **automatically annotate newly discovered genes/proteins** according to Gene Ontology.